Go back

 • If you have had a gap in study or a status violation, the one academic year waiting period is recalculated from the time you return to valid status.

-• You can count the time spent studying in F-1 status at a transfer-out school toward any requirement that is necessary for you to be in F-1 status for a full academic year.
+• You can count the time spent studying in F-1 status at another school towars the F-1 status for a full academic year requirement.

 • Note: if you leave the United States and return on a new Initial Form I-20 instead of transferring, you cannot count the time spent studying at a previous school.